Stew-McD/T-reX/README.md

 ### Material Search Settings: `queries_materials.py`

-The `queries_materials` module creates demand methods in the WasteAndMaterialFootprint tool.
+The `queries_materials` module creates demand methods in the T-reX tool.
 It aligns with the EU CRM list 2023 and the ecoinvent database, incorporating additional strategic materials for comprehensive analysis.
 More can be easily added, as wished by the user.

 This function uses the string tests `startswith` in `SearchMaterial.py` to identify activities beginning with the specified material name.
 This allows one to be more specific with the search terms (the `,` can be critical sometimes).